chrisv42/CBO-coding-bingo-template/Q23/README.md

-# CBO Coding Challenge Question 23 - 1 points
+# CBO Coding Challenge Question 23 - 1 point

 We have set up a server on our end that stores information given to it.